 Most people today recognise the importance of reducing their own ‘eco-footprint’.
 Many have begun to switch to water saving and power saving devices, hybrid cars, renewable energy sources and are even driving less.
 However, one of the simplest and yet most significant choices we can make to reduce our environmental impact has been mostly overlooked.

 Switching to a vegetarian diet is arguably the most effective way to ‘go green’.
-Not only does livestock production require more land, water, fossil fuels and other resources than the production of edible crops, the U.N. has also identified the livestock industry as ‘one of the most significant contributors to today’s most serious environmental problems.’, including global warming, loss of fresh water, rainforest destruction, spreading deserts, air and water pollution, acid rain, soil erosion and loss of habitat.1That’s not all—70% of the deforestation in the once mighty Amazon; 64% of all the acid rain-producing ammonia; and 15 out of the 24 global ecosystems that are in decline can be attributed to the effects of livestock production.1
+Research has found that being veg can halve your dietary greenhouse gas footprint.1 Not only does livestock production require more land, water, fossil fuels and other resources than the production of edible crops, the U.N. has also identified the livestock industry as ‘one of the most significant contributors to today’s most serious environmental problems’, including global warming, loss of fresh water, rainforest destruction, spreading deserts, air and water pollution, acid rain, soil erosion and loss of habitat.1That’s not all—80% of the deforestation in the once mighty Amazon2; 64% of all the acid rain-producing ammonia; and 15 out of the 24 global ecosystems that are in decline can be attributed to the effects of livestock production.3

-The global livestock industry is responsible for more greenhouse gas emissions than all the planes, trains and automobiles in the world combined.1 Most of these emissions are in the form of methane from livestock—a gas that is 21 times more harmful than CO2.
-In fact, senior NASA Climate Change modellers now think that controlling methane could be a critical first step in attacking climate change.2
+Internationally, the livestock industry is responsible for more global warming than all the planes, trains and automobiles in the world combined.3 Most of the related emissions are in the form of methane from livestock—a gas that is 21 times more harmful than CO2.
+In fact, senior NASA Climate Change modellers now think that controlling methane could be a critical first step in attacking climate change.4

-According to experts, 1Kg of beef is the equivalent in green house gas emissions as driving roughly 170Km in a large family vehicle.3
+According to experts, 1Kg of beef is the equivalent in greenhouse gas emissions as driving roughly 170Km in a large family vehicle.5

-More than one billion people worldwide already ‘lack enough safe water to meet minimum levels of health and income’.4 And worldwide water shortages are a growing threat.
+More than one billion people worldwide already ‘lack enough safe water to meet minimum levels of health and income’.6 And worldwide water shortages are a growing threat.

-The consumption of animal products is playing a critical role in depleting and polluting the world's scarce freshwater resources, as these products have a larger water footprint than plant crops.14
+The consumption of animal products is playing a critical role in depleting and polluting the world's scarce freshwater resources, as these products have a larger water footprint than plant crops.16

-In Australia, 58% of the land is used for agriculture and principally for grazing animals and the production of crops used in animal feed.6 Worldwide, livestock now use 30% of the earth’s entire land surface.1 According to the World Health Organisation (WHO) and the Food and Agriculture Organisation of the United Nations (FAO), ‘the number of people fed in a year per hectare ranges from 22 for potatoes and 19 for rice down to 1 and 2 people respectively for beef and lamb’.4
+In Australia, 58% of the land is used for agriculture and principally for grazing animals and the production of crops used in animal feed.8 Worldwide, livestock now use 30% of the earth’s entire land surface.3 According to the World Health Organisation (WHO) and the Food and Agriculture Organisation of the United Nations (FAO), ‘the number of people fed in a year per hectare ranges from 22 for potatoes and 19 for rice down to 1 and 2 people respectively for beef and lamb’.

 To create grazing land, trees and vegetation must be cleared, and habitats must be destroyed.
-Livestock trample or eat any remaining native vegetation.7
+Livestock trample or eat any remaining native vegetation.9

 “Every second of every day, one football field of tropical rainforest is destroyed in order to produce 257 hamburgers.”

 Globally, livestock now produce 130 times the amount of waste that humans do.
-This waste is usually untreated and unsanitary, bubbling with chemicals and disease-bearing organisms.8
+This waste is usually untreated and unsanitary, bubbling with chemicals and disease-bearing organisms.10

 It's not only land that livestock effluent pollutes.
 This waste runs off into oceans and can destroy entire ecosystems, creating ‘dead zones’.

-Dead Zones are areas in the world’s oceans where marine life cannot be supported due to depleted oxygen.
+Dead zones are areas in the world’s oceans where marine life cannot be supported due to depleted oxygen.
 They are primarily caused by increases in chemical nutrients in the water, such as from chemical fertilisers and livestock effluent.
-The U.N. has identified 146 dead zones in the world’s oceans.10 A dead zone in the Gulf of Mexico is 22,126Km2 in size and can be seen from space.10 This dead zone is at the mouth of the Mississippi where waste from most of the U.S.'s western agribusinesses waste drains off.
-The largest identified dead zone is 70,000Km2 (larger than Tasmania).10
+Research has identified more than 400 dead zones in the world’s oceans, affecting a total area of more than 245,000km2 -- an area bigger than Victoria.12 A huge dead zone has developed at the mouth of the Mississippi at the Gulf of Mexico, where waste from most of the US's midwestern agribusiness waste drains off.
+The Gulf of Mexico dead zone fluctuates in size, reaching as high as 21,756km2 in size13, and can be seen from space.

 Trawling is one of the most common forms of commercial fishing in the world.
 As large trawling nets grind over the sandy ocean floor, hundreds of different sea animals are killed, including the destruction of hundreds of year old coral.